Stock Number: 68080

 Stock Number: 68088

-S. sulcata "probably more correct"-Pfennig.
+S. sulcata "probably more correct" according to the German authority-Pfennig.
 Single erect cylindric leaf per "head" with deep green longitudinal furrows; tall flower scape emerges quite separately.
-Needs very reliable light levels to perform well as the extremely extended slim terete leaves tend to droop precipitiously if grown in less than full sun.
+Needs very reliable light levels to perform well as the extremely extended slim terete leaves tend to droop precipitiousl...

 Stock Number: 68089